 Instructions

-- Fill your pot halfway with water (about 3 quarts) and turn on high.
-Then, add the onion, celery, carrot, garlic, Italian seasonings and granulated garlic, stir and bring to a boil.1 large sweet onion, 8 stalks celery, 2 cups carrot, 5 cloves garlic, 2 tablespoons dried Italian seasoning, 1 tablespoon granulated garlic
+- Fill your pot halfway with water (about 12 cups or 3 quarts) and turn on high.
+Then, add the onion, celery, carrot, garlic, Italian seasonings and granulated garlic, stir and bring to a boil.1 large sweet onion, 8 stalks celery, 2 cups carrot, 5 cloves garlic, 2 tablespoons dried Italian seasoning, 1 tablespoon granulated garlic, 12 cups water

 - Turn heat down to medium low and simmer ingredients until the onion is mostly translucent.